 Have a website?
 Want it to get found in search engines?
 If the answer to these questions is “Yes”, then it’s likely you’ve given search engine optimization (SEO) a go at some point, or at least more than a passing thought.
-While the impulse when getting started with SEO is often diving headfirst into keyword research and link building, there are some lesser talked about aspects of SEO that are just as important.
+While the impulse when getting started with SEO is often diving headfirst into keyword research and link building (where spelling is super important; you should know the difference between affect and effect, for example), there are some lesser talked about aspects of SEO that are just as important.
 Namely, two crucial files you should have on your site: robots.txt and sitemap.xml.

 But what do these files do, and why are they so important?
 Read on to find out what they are, what they do, and how to add both to your site.